MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 ## How to access the Dynamics 365 Sales Insights application

 As an administrator, you must configure the application so users (managers and sellers) can see the relevant organization and call data.
-To learn more, see [First-run set up experience](fre-setup-sales-insight-app.md).
+To learn more, see [First-run set up experience of Sales Insight application](fre-setup-sales-insight-app.md).

 As a user (manager or seller), when you sign to the application for the first time, you might see the following if the administrator hasn't configured the application for you: